 The Hub is comprised of individually permitted, complementary wind, solar and storage projects within on location.
 Each project will require separate and independent regulatory approvals.

-Bungaban wind energy project will be assessed under the Federal Government’s Environment Protection and Biodiversity Conservation (EPBC) Act.
+The Bungaban wind energy project will be assessed under the Federal Government’s Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
 This is the Commonwealth legislative framework that protects and manages nationally and internationally significant flora, fauna, ecological communities, and heritage places.

-Bungaban was referred under the EPBC Act in April 2024 and will be assessed via Preliminary Documentation.
+Bungaban was referred under the EPBC Act in April 2024, and it is anticipated that the project’s Preliminary Documentation will be available for public consultation by mid 2025.

 Ecological assessment requirements for the Queensland Government's State Assessment and Referral Agency are prescribed in State code 23: Wind farm development and State Code 16: Native vegetation clearing.